nikhil-thampi/Copilot_Breakout_Session1/README.md

 Use the C++ files in the repo for the exercises.
 Complete the exercises in the sequential order.

 ## Exercise 1
-1. Generate documentation for the exercise1.cpp without using GitHub Copilot chat.
+1. Generate documentation for the exercise1.cpp without using GitHub Copilot chat (Hint - Use GitHub Copilot code completion options).

 ## Exercise 2
 1. Select exercise2.cpp and use GitHub Copilot Chat to understand the logic of the program.
 Document the results to the program.